System reports

 You must have at least View permission to copy a report created by someone else.
 For more information about copying a report, see Create a copy of a report.

-Prerequisites for creating reports prerequisites-for-creating-reports
+Prerequisites for creating reports

 • You must have a Plan license (current licenses) or Standard license (new licenses) to create your own reports.